A Day with Swoodie: How One App Handles Dinner, Tracking & Eating Together

 Evening — the “what’s for dinner?” question, solved

 This is the part Swoodie is really built for.
 Instead of the nightly “I don’t know, what do you want?” standoff, you and your partner open Swipe Together and swipe through recipes at the same time.
 When you both like the same dish, it matches — dinner decided, no one had to pitch or veto out loud.
-It even merges both of your dietary tags and allergens into one shortlist, so a gluten-free partner and a no-restrictions partner still land on something you can both eat.
+The shared deck follows the dietary filters and allergens of whoever starts the session, so if one of you is gluten-free, that partner should be the one to open it.

 Cooking solo works the same way — swipe until something clicks, or tell Swoodie what’s already in your fridge and let it build a recipe around it so dinner doesn’t mean another shop.